alien4cloud/alien4cloud-spray/readme.md

 # Installation in _offline_ mode
 This mode is provided in case the remote machine does not have access to Internet (but the machine running the installation must still have access to Internet).

-On the local machine, first run the following commands to get all required binaries (the commands use `wget`):
+On the local machine, first run the following commands to get all required binaries (the commands use `curl`):
 ```
 ./download-offline-dependencies.sh
 ```